 QC procedures are also undertaken on the calculations of uncertainties in order to confirm the correctness of the estimates and that there is sufficient documentation to duplicate the analysis.
-Figures used to draw up uncertainty analysis are checked with the relevant experts and literature references and they are proved to be consistent with the IPCC Good Practice Guidance and Guidelines (IPCC, 2000; IPCC, 2006).
+Figures used to draw up uncertainty analysis are checked with the relevant experts and literature references and they are proved to be consistent with the IPCC Good Practice Guidance (IPCC, 2000).

-A summary of all the main QA/QC activities over the past years which ensure the continuous improvement of the inventory is presented in the document 'Quality Assurance/Quality Control plan for the Italian Emission Inventory' of the current year (ISPRA, several years[b]).
+A summary of all the main QA/QC activities over the past years which ensure the continuous improvement of the inventory is presented in the document 'Quality Assurance/Quality Control plan for the Italian Emission Inventory.
+Year 2010' (ISPRA, 2010 [b]).